Kraków: Economy

 Kraków is one of Poland's most important economic centres and the economic hub of the Lesser Poland (Małopolska) region.
 Since the fall of communism, the private sector has been growing steadily.
 There are about 50 large multinational companies in the city, including Google, Uber, IBM, Shell, UBS, HSBC, Motorola, Aptiv, MAN, General Electric, ABB, Aon, Akamai, Cisco, Hitachi, Altria, Capgemini, and Sabre Holdings, along with other British, German and Scandinavian-based firms.
 The city is also the global headquarters for Comarch, an enterprise software house.
 Kraków is the second most-visited city in Poland (after Warsaw).
 According to the World Investment Report 2011 by the UN Conference for Trade and Development (UNCTAD), Kraków is also the most emergent city location for investment in global BPO projects (Business Process Outsourcing) in the world.

 In 2011, the city budget, which is presented by the Mayor of Kraków on 15 November annually, has a projected revenue of 3,500,000,000 złoty.
 The primary sources of revenue were as follows: 14% from the municipal taxation on real estate properties and the use of amenities, 30% in transfers from the national budget, and 34% in state subsidies.
 Projected expenditures, totaling 3,520,000,000 złoty, included 21% in city development costs and 79% in city maintenance costs.
 Of the maintenance costs, as much as 39% were spent on education and childcare.
 The City of Kraków's development costs included; 41% toward construction of roads, transport, and communication (combined), and 25% for the city's infrastructure and environment.
 The city has a high bond credit rating, and some 60% of the population is under the age of 45.

 Unity Tower was completed in 2020 after almost 30 years, creating a new business and residential centre.
-It is the tallest building in the city.
+It is the second-tallest building in the city after K1.

-Entrepreneurship

-Krakow has a long history of entrepreneurship, perhaps best reflected in the fact the most important square in the city is called the Main Market Square (Rynek Główny).

-Startup community

-Since the early 2000s a startup community has emerged in Krakow, In the early days the Krakow: Europe's Silicon Valley web page was the on line hub of the community.
-Most important now is the OMGKRK foundation and its Facebook group which has over 5000 members and acts as a community notice board for the startup community.

-Entrepreneurs

-Jan Thurzo, a Hungarian entrepreneur and mining engineer who was from 1477 an Alderman and later Mayor of Kraków.
-He established the Fugger–Thurzo company with Jakob Fugger.
-Fugger monopolised copper mining and trade in the Holy Roman Empire around 1500 and has been described as the richest man who has ever lived.